ip4-team/ionwatcherbot/README.md

 # Known bugs #
-* The number of elapsed flows, and other run data, only updates on tapping the "Monitor" button; tapping the run number button will update images and PDF, but not the number of processed flows.
+* The number of elapsed flows is only updated on tapping the "Monitor" button; tapping the run number button will update images and PDF, but not the number of processed flows.